DanBarkus/TG_elk/mynotes.md

 - Used for bare metal installations of TigerGraph
 - Can be used with any 3.x version of TigerGraph
 - Code for selecting which logs are read can be found in `filebeat/config/filebeat.yml`
+    - This will need to be modified if the TigerGraph install is not using the default log location
 - Code for filtering logs can be found in `logstash/pipeline/logstash.conf`

 ***